dealfonso/showsource/README.md

 ### Options

-The `showsource.beautify` method accepts an optional `userOptions` parameter that allows to customize the behavior of the function.
+The `showsource.extract` method accepts an optional `userOptions` parameter that allows to customize the behavior of the function.
 The following options are available:

 ```javascript
 {